gilleshenrard/ITLg_POO/README.md

 - PromptingState : Deals with prompting the user for a slot selection
 - PlayingState : Performs the scattering (+capture) and eventual error management, plus determines if a player forfeits
 - StoringState : Performs the eventual storage of captured seeds and determines if a player wins
+- MenuState : Displays a menu panel, allowing the player to change a player name or behaviour

 As per the pattern rules, a state is always active and present as a member of the game controller.